 Non-Domiciled Alien Estate Taxes in the US: US assets

-Many people have assets in the US but if you are not a US citizen or tax resident (domicile) of the United States you will want to understand how your US assets will be taxed once you pass away.
+Many people have assets in the US, but if you are not a US citizen or tax resident (domiciled) of the United States you will want to understand how your US assets will be taxed once you pass away.

 Various countries (such as the United Kingdom) have entered into treaties with the US that may impact the taxation of certain assets.
 The citizenship and domicile of a non-US citizen must be considered on a case by case basis to understand estate taxes both in the US and the non-domiciled person’s home country.